hacefresko/EvilPortal/README.md

 It can either create a new access point with a captive portal or intercept an existing one and pop up a captive portal among the users connected to it (if the WiFi is protected, we must know the password in order to create an identical access point)[Evil Twin].
-Interception doesn't work for some access points since nowadays many of them have protections against deauth attacks (IEEE 802.11w).

 Programs needed:
 - airmon-ng